thosgood/this-weeks-finds/markdown/151-200/week196.md

-At about this time, the temperature dropped to the point where a proton and neutron could stick together forming a deuterium nucleus, and the process of \"nucleosynthesis\" began, in which deuterium nuclei stick together to form nuclei of helium.
+At about this time, the temperature dropped to the point where a proton and neutron could stick together forming a deuterium nucleus, and the process of "nucleosynthesis" began, in which deuterium nuclei stick together to form nuclei of helium.
 This is responsible for the fact that even before the stars started processing hydrogen into heavier elements, the universe was about 25% helium, the rest being almost all hydrogen.